 In the garden of our lodge there are two wildlife viewing and photographic hides overlooking the ponds.
 Both are available for our use and ideal places to watch for birds coming to drink and bathe in the early morning or late afternoon.

-On one night we hope to run a moth trap and marvel at the quantity and variety of insects.
-On another, we stroll up a track to a forest clearing which is home to several pairs of European Nightjars - June is the ideal month to see and hear them.
+On one night, we hope to run a moth trap and marvel at the quantity and variety of insects.
+On another, we stroll up a track to a forest clearing which is home to several pairs of European Nightjars and June is the ideal month to see and hear them.
 Six further nights Kondor Eco-Lodge

-After breakfast we have a couple of hours to enjoy our last encounters with the local Golden Orioles, Rollers, Bee-eaters and Lesser Grey Shrikes about the lodge, and perhaps to add to our butterfly and dragonfly lists before returning to relax over our picnic lunches in the shade of the garden.
+After breakfast, we have a couple of hours to enjoy our last encounters with the local Golden Orioles, Rollers, Bee-eaters and Lesser Grey Shrikes and perhaps to add to our butterfly and dragonfly lists before returning to relax over our picnic lunches in the shade of the garden.

-In the early afternoon we load up the minibus and return to Budapest Airport, where we bid farewell to Gábor and Andrea.
-We check in for our flight home to London Heathrow, where our summer tour to Hungary concludes.
+In the early afternoon, we load up the minibus and return to Budapest Airport, where we bid farewell to Gábor and Andrea.
+We check in for our flight home to the UK where our summer tour to Hungary concludes..